rl-institut/oemof-B3/docs/model_structure.rst

 Preprocessed datapackages
 -------------------------

-The input data as described above is then preprocessed.
-The preprocessed data in turn is organized in elements (scalars data) and sequences, stored in separate folders and with one file for each component.
+Preprocessed datapackages are a collection of .csv-files, one file for all busses and one for each component, stored in :file:`elements` (scalars data) and :file`sequences` (time series for e.g. renewable feedin or demand profiles), stored in separate folders.
 Below is an example of the element file for the gas turbine of the base examples scenario, which can be found in :file:`examples/base/preprocessed/base/data/elements/ch4-gt.csv`.

 =======  =========  ==========  =======  =====  ========  ==============  ========  =============  ===========  =============  =============  ==========  =================